Cocoa Safety: Focus on Process Validation

 This approach reduces the total quantity of cocoa that is used for the trials and clearly identifies the inoculated product in the system.
 In order to assess process variability, a typical validation trial for cocoa roasting will include 10-15 microbial samples placed or distributed in the process.
 Three additional samples per trial will not be distributed and will serve as non-treated controls.
 Temperature mapping can be achieved by placing thermo buttons in thermal bags or metal cages with cocoa while performing the trials.
 Parallel temperature readings from the PLC enables correlation of the process temperature with the temperature at the core of the cocoa product.

 Depending on the background microflora of the product, the enumeration of microbial samples is obtained by either using selective or non-selective media (total plate count).
 Whenever possible, a non-selective enumeration method should be used.
-The highest concentration for the treated samples is compared with the lowest concentration for the control samples, which enables the log reduction to be calculated and thus assess the efficacy of the system to contain pathogenic organisms.
+The highest concentration for the treated samples is compared with the lowest concentration for the control samples.
+It enables to calculate the log reduction and thus assess the efficacy of the system to contain pathogenic organisms.
 A validation report can then be prepared, documenting all the information related with the validation (please contact us for more information).